 Most online estate agents charge a flat fee to sell your home.
 This can vary from an offer of £99 to £1,500.
 Each company will have a different contract so it can be best to shop around before making a decision.
 Unlike estate agents where the commission cost will vary depending on how much your home sells for, the online agent flat fee is set in stone and will not change.

 One issue some sellers have when selling their home with an online estate agent is the fee is required upfront.
 Whilst this may not be a problem with lower costs, many homeowners struggle to source the cash for higher selling fees.
 This can be particularly troublesome for those selling due to financial difficulties.

 How much will it cost me to sell my property privately?

 We have established that traditional estate agent fees can vary immensely and that an online estate agent won’t typically cost more than £1,500.
 So, how does selling your home privately tally up financially?
 You will likely need to spend on the following:

 Legal fees and an EPC certificate are a necessity.
 Solicitors could charge anywhere between £850 and £1,500 and an EPC certificate will vary between £60 to £120.
 With any added expertise in terms of marketing your DIY property sale is likely to cost upwards of £1,000.

 Is there a way to sell my home for free?

-With SOLD.CO.UK you can sell your home for free.
+With SOLD.CO.UK you can sell your home for free and browse our list of properties for sale.
 We are one of the UK’s leading online estate agents.
 However, unlike other online agents who charge for their services, we don’t!
 We believe that’s selling your home shouldn’t be expensive, so we even cover your legal fees.
 SOLD.CO.UK can offer you a fast, free, and fair property sale.

-If you’re interest in selling your property with SOLD.CO.UK begin the process today by securing a free online property valuation.
+If you’re interest in selling your property with SOLD.CO.UK begin the process today by finding out how much is my house worth?
 Alternatively, you can call our friendly team of property experts on 0800 566 8490.